tsnellgrove/dark_castle3/doc/to_do.md

 - additional bread verbs needed: bake ???

 *** Get tiredness and sleep working ***

+- sleep to be a setable boolean in gs.core; also setable duration

 - maybe sleep in bed (after min # of moves) to dream to get hints?
 But light must be on so you loose turns of light and wake up hungry and thirsty?
 Hint is provided randomly based on points not yet accrued?
 - need to check Enchanter to find length of days, when sleep needed, food & drink, etc